-• The spas are equipped with a drain assembly which can be located on the front side of the spa behind the skirt (same side as the topside control panel or where most of the spa equipment is located).
-Location varies by model.
-The drain will either be mounted to the front, right corner at the base of the frame (Figure 1) or will be located in the equipment area behind the front skirt panel (Figure 2).
+• Location varies by model.
+The drain will either be mounted to the front, right corner or back, right corner at the base of the frame (Figure 1) or will be located in the equipment area behind the front skirt panel (Figure 2).